MaxRingstrom/git-tutorial/README.md

 to deliver the previous two commits.
 10. Developer B starts to describe ways of working related to feature branches.
 11. Developer B describes `git commit --amend`
+12. Developer B cherry-pick commit by Developer A that explains what git cherry-pick does because Developer B want to base their description of interactive rebase on the partial work that Developer A has done.
+Developer A has described what git cherry-pick does but has not yet delivered the entire feature to the main branch.

 # Common actions